bdx0/resume/ats_friendly_guidelines.md

     *   *Detail*: Centered or right-aligned text can sometimes cause parsing issues with older ATS.
 Left-alignment is the safest bet.
     *   *Example*: Ensure all your bullet points and paragraphs start from the left margin.

+*   **`text-color`**: `black-on-white`
+    *   *Description*: **Use black text on a white background for all content.**
+    *   *Detail*: ATS primarily extracts text content and often ignores or strips away color.
+High contrast (black on white) ensures maximum readability for both ATS and human recruiters, regardless of display settings or printing.
+Avoid any other colors for text.
+    *   *Example*: All headings, body text, and contact information should be black.

 ## 3. Content & Formatting Tokens:

 *   **`section-headings`**: `[Work Experience, Education, Skills, Summary, Certifications, Projects, Awards]`